ceragoguztuzun/MotifGenie/README.md

 ```
 ## How To Run
 ### Parameters
 MotifGenie is used by a set of required and optional arguments through the command line interface.
 MotifGenie does search on the hg38 genome.
+The cell line information to be inputted must be present in CellLine_list.txt found in the repository.
+Also, the name of the Transcription Factor pfm file to be inputted must be present in the TF_list.txt file which is found in the repository.
+If the TF name is not in the list, peaks will not be found.

 The **required** arguments include:
 - `-jf JASPARFILE` or `--jasparFile JASPARFILE`: Pfm file name from JASPAR. (for example MA0112.1.pfm)